 ps ax | grep spring.
 Find the number associated with the spring server (12345, for example) and run:

 Step 3: Reset

 WARNING: this will lose your data!
-Make sure you have a current dump (aka backup) of your data before doing this.
+Make sure you have a current backup dump of your data before doing this.

 In other words, don’t do this unless you know what you’re doing.